 Featured Books, Comics, and Short Stories by Chris Howard

-Official home of Chris Howard, author of Seaborn, Salvage, Nanowhere, Teller, and a bunch of other books, stories, and essays—published through Juno Books, Masque Books, Prime Books, Penguin/Random House, and others.
+Official home of Chris Howard, author of Seaborn, Salvage, Nanowhere, Teller, and a bunch of other books, stories, and essays—published through Juno Books, Masque Books, Prime Books, Penguin, and others.
 I'm mainly a writer, but I also run a studio called Lykeion where I illustrate books and comics, paint cover art for books, working with individual authors and publishing houses.
-See my about page for more.
+See my Commissions Page for more.

 I work in digital, watercolors, ink, charcoals, and other traditional media.
-Click the PORTFOLIO link to see more examples.
-Click the COMMISSIONS link at the bottom of the page for commissioned book cover art information.
+Click the PORTFOLIO links to see more examples of my covers, illustrations, and other work.
+Click the COMMISSIONS link here or at the bottom of the page for commissioned book cover art information.

 Just a creative human with a pen and a paint brush, author of Seaborn (Juno Books, 2008), Salvage (Masque/Prime Books, 2013), Nanowhere (Lykeion, 2005), and a shelf-full

-appeared on dozens of book covers, in Shimmer, BuzzyMag, various RPGs, and on the pages of books, blogs, and other interesting places.
+appeared on dozens of book covers, art cards, interior illustrations for publishers, authors, and Kickstarter projects.
+You can also find my art in Shimmer, BuzzyMag, various RPGs, and on the pages of books, blogs, and other interesting places.